DLR-RM/RAFCON/share/themes/RAFCON/README.md

 > sass --scss --sourcemap=none --force --update sass:gtk-3.0
 ```

-You can also run `sass` as background process that autmatically compiles the SCSS files as soon as changes are detected.
+You can also run `sass` as background process that automatically compiles the SCSS files as soon as changes are detected.
  This can for example be used in a PyCharm External Tool:

  ```commandline